Kerwood/linuxblog-xyz/src/posts/kubespray-cilium/README.md

 blog: true
 tags: [kubernetes]
 meta:
 - name: description
-    content: Setup a Kubernetes cluster with Kubespray, using Cilium as the CNI.
+  content: How to setup a Kubernetes bare metal cluster with Kubespray, using Cilium as the CNI.
 ---

 {{ $frontmatter.excerpt }}